unxok/dataedit/README.md

 >
 > The existence of the [Datacore](https://github.com/blacksmithgu/datacore) plugin, made by [blacksmithgu](https://github.com/blacksmithgu) (creator of Dataview) may <u>make this plugin irrelevent</u>, as it aims to achieve (likely) very similar functionality that this plugin implements, along with creating a more optimized query engine.
 >
-> _However_, The Datacore plugin was [created 2 years](https://github.com/blacksmithgu/datacore/commits/master/README.md) ago and is not yet usuable for the public.
-It's roadmap also hasn't been [updated since 9 months ago](https://github.com/blacksmithgu/datacore/commits/master/ROADMAP.md) at the time of writing this.
+> _However_, The Datacore plugin was [created 2 years](https://github.com/blacksmithgu/datacore/commits/master/README.md) ago, is not yet usuable for the public, and has no release date set.
 So, I made this to get the editing functionality _now_ without having to wait for a release from Datacore.

 ## Beta